amyduguid2/Maths_and_Stats/Maths_Coursework.md

 ## Question 4

+Q: Comment if you expect to see a difference in the simulation if the starting state is changed to S_0, S_H, or D. Explain your reasoning.

-Yes, you would expect to see a difference in the simulation if the starting state was changed to S0, SH, or D. This is because the transition matrix has different probabilities for each of the states moving to a different state.
+A: Yes, you would expect to see a difference in the simulation if the starting state was changed to S0, SH, or D. This is because the transition matrix has different probabilities for each of the states moving to a different state.
 For example, if you start in D, the patient